Widths of regular and context-free languages: Abstract

 \section{Abstract}

-Given a partially-ordered finite alphabet $\Sigma$ and a language $L\subseteq \Sigma^*$, how large can an antichain in $L$ be (where $L$ is ordered by the lexicographic ordering)?
-This fundamental property of partial orders is known as the \emph{width} and its computation is the central extremal problem for partially ordered sets.
+Given a partially-ordered finite alphabet $\Sigma$ and a language $L\subseteq \Sigma^*$, how large can an antichain in $L$ be (where $L$ is given the lexicographic ordering)?
 More precisely, since $L$ will in general be infinite, we should ask about the rate of growth of maximum antichains consisting of words of length $n$.

-In this work, we show that if $L$ is regular or context free then there is a dichotomy between polynomial and exponential antichain growth.
-For regular languages we give a polynomial time algorithm to distinguish the two cases, even if $L$ is specified as an NFA.
-On the other hand for context free languages we show that the problem of distinguishing the two cases is undecidable.
-We generalise the lexicographic order to tree languages, and show that for regular tree languages there is a trichotomy between polynomial, exponential and doubly exponential antichain growth.
-Finally we discuss the motivating problem for this work, which is related to information flow in the context of computer security.
+This fundamental property of partial orders is known as the width, and in a companion work \cite{mestel2018quantifying} we show that the problem of computing the information leakage permitted by a deterministic interactive system modeled as a finite-state transducer can be reduced to the problem of computing the width of a certain regular language.
+In this paper, we show that if $L$ is regular then there is a dichotomy between polynomial and exponential antichain growth.
+We give a polynomial-time algorithm to distinguish the two cases, and to compute the order of polynomial growth, with the language specified as an NFA.
+For context-free languages we show that there is a similar dichotomy, but now the problem of distinguishing the two cases is undecidable.
+Finally, we generalise the lexicographic order to tree languages, and show that for regular tree languages there is a trichotomy between polynomial, exponential and doubly exponential antichain growth.